cloudfoundry/korifi/INSTALL.md

 If you are using an authentication proxy with your cluster to enable SSO, you must set the following chart values:

 -   `api.authProxy.host`: IP address of your cluster's auth proxy;
 -   `api.authProxy.caCert`: CA certificate of your cluster's auth proxy.

 ## Post-install Configuration

-### TLS certificates

-Self-signed TLS certificates are generated automatically by the installation if `global.generateIngressCertificates` has been set to `true`.

-If you want to generate certificates yourself, you should not set the `global.generateIngressCertificates` value, and instead provide your certificates to Korifi by creating two TLS secrets in `$KORIFI_NAMESPACE`:

-1. `korifi-api-ingress-cert`;
-1. `korifi-workloads-ingress-cert`.

 ### DNS

 Create DNS entries for the Korifi API and for the apps running on Korifi.
 They should match the Helm values used to [deploy Korifi](#deploy-korifi):

 -   The Korifi API entry should match the `api.apiServer.url` value.
 In our example, that would be `api.korifi.example.org`.
 -   The apps entry should be a wildcard matching the `global.defaultAppDomainName` value.
 In our example, `*.apps.korifi.example.org`.

 The DNS entries should point to the load balancer endpoint created by Contour when installed.
 To discover your endpoint, run: